Yanqiao4396/proactive-review-three-data-abstraction-starter/writing/review.md

 TODO: Retype the learning objective and the explain what work you need to complete so as to ensure that you can develop a mastery of the stated technical skill

+TODO: Provide a direct link to the segment that describes the learning objective in the course web site so that it is clear you have correctly described it in your own writing

 ## Review Checklist